POS Hardware

 - Clip-on or wearable receipt printers for true mobility

-Think long term KPIs.
+- Plan for growth.
+Not just for now Think long term KPIs.
 Whether you’re running 50 stores or pushing past 500, your hardware needs to keep up without causing chaos.
 You want gear that’s easy to add onto when things scale, and tools that let your IT team keep an eye on everything without jumping through hoops.
+Look for vendors who offer:

-Look for vendors who offer:- Modular device ecosystems.
+- Modular device ecosystems.

 - Multi-store device management platforms.